ApexSQL Data Diff

 The Row filter option allows filtering database rows and including or excluding some of them from the SQL Server comparison and synchronization process, depending on the defined condition.

-In the New project dialog, set the data sources (source and destination database), click the Show Advanced Tabs tab, and select the Object filter tab:
+In the New project window, set the data sources (source and destination database), expand the Advanced options tab, and select the Object filter tab:

 After selecting the Object filter a list of all objects in the databases will be presented.
-Select the Row filter cell of the desired object, and click the “…” button:
+Select the Row filter cell of the desired object, and click the ellipse (…) button:

 Excluding unneeded rows from the SQL Server comparison and synchronization, can speed up the process

-Enter the query condition in the Row filter dialog:
+Enter the query condition in the Row filter window: